True-VFX/TrueVAULT-Documentation/docs/guides/import-assets.md

     </figure>

     1. Click `Import`.
-    2. After the download completes (if needed) a plane with a displacement setup is created for easy editing.
+    2. Move the mouse to choose placement, then click to place the terrain.
+A plane with a displacement setup is created for easy editing.

 ---